 No!
 The Node plugs into a wall socket, connects to a WiFi network, and handles data transfer for WalkWise.
-You can then view data and adjust alert settings on the web app.
+You can then view data and adjust notification settings on the web app.
 Of course, you can also use the mobile app if you prefer.
 Only during Node setup do you need a Bluetooth enabled device, such as a smartphone or tablet.
 This process is very similar to configuring an Amazon Echo or Google Home device.

 Do I need to charge WalkWise?

 No!
 The WalkWise walker attachment operates on two AAA batteries, which will last for many months.
-Change them every six months or so, or when you get a low-battery alert on the app or through email.
+Change them every six months or so, or when you get a low-battery notification on the app or through email.